promo-zero-headerHong Kong incorporation

 A company may lose good standing if it fails to file annual returns, neglects fee payments, lapses in maintaining a registered office or agent, or becomes subject to legal or regulatory enforcement.

-If any of these conditions are unmet, the certificate option will not appear in the CBP portal.
-In such cases, the registered agent or authorized personnel must contact the Registry to resolve compliance issues before reapplying.
+If any of these conditions are unmet, the certificate option will not appear in the portal, and the registered agent or authorised personnel must contact the Registry (cigenreg@gov.ky) to resolve the issue before reapplying.

 Successfully obtaining a certificate of good standing Cayman Islands confirms that your company is registered, up to date, and in excellent legal standing.
 Be sure to verify the certificate through the Registry’s verification system using the authorization code and file number provided.